JestonBlu/Driving/docs/index.md

 <small>

-* The same LOESS lines were used to show all 59 subjects on a single plot
+* The same LOESS lines were used to show all 59 subjects on a single plot.
-* All observations were centered on the overall average of the baseline simulation
+* All observations were centered on the overall average of the baseline simulation.
-* Anger, Contempt, Disgust, and Neutral displayed more variation than the other emotions for both trials
+* Anger, Contempt, Disgust, and Neutral displayed more variation than the other emotions for both trials.

 </small>
 </center>